-The SQL virtual machines resource management point is different to the Virtual machine resource used to manage the VM such as start it, stop it, or restart it.
+The SQL virtual machines resource management point is different to the Virtual machine resource used to manage the underlying VM such as to start it, stop it, or restart it.

 The SQL virtual machines resource is only available to SQL Server VMs that have been registered with the SQL IaaS Agent extension.

 To access the SQL virtual machines resource, follow these steps:

 Enter SQL virtual machines in the search box.

 (Optional): Select the star next to SQL virtual machines to add this option to your Favorites menu.

 The portal lists all SQL Server VMs available within the selected subscription.
 Choose the one you want to manage to open the SQL virtual machines resource.
 Use the search box if your SQL Server VM isn't appearing, and make sure you've selected the correct subscription.

 Selecting your SQL Server VM opens the SQL virtual machines resource.

 The SQL virtual machines resource is for dedicated SQL Server settings.
 Select the name of the VM under Virtual machine on the Overview page to open settings that are specific to the underlying virtual machine.

 The Overview page of the SQL virtual machines resource provides basic information about the SQL Server VM, such as the resource group, location, license type, the name of the underlying Azure virtual machine, and storage utilization metrics.